lawalter/r-shiny-electron-app/README.md

-# Making an R Shiny Electron App using macOS via npx
+# How to Make an R Shiny Electron App

 *In progress*